learningtapestry/ssdn/README.md

 local or development environment.
 Please refer to the [testing methodology guidelines](docs/testing-methodology.md) for more information.

+## Logging
+We use [Pino](https://github.com/pinojs/pino) as the default logging library.
+We export a customized instance of this logger in the `logger.ts` file, so you can import it right into your code and start using it.

+It's configured to send every log message to the console, so no actual log files exist in the project.
+Keep in mind that everything that is outputted to the console inside a Lambda function will be sent to CloudWatch Logs, which is precisely what we want.

+By default, the log level is set to `info`, but can be easily tweaked via the environment variable `NUCLEUS_LOG_LEVEL`, which accepts all the levels that Pino does.
+In tests, the log level is set to `fatal` in order to avoid getting any messages that probably just add noise to the tests output.

 ## Deployment
 Whenever you're ready to to deploy your changes to a live environment, you should run: